 §558.302.
 Pronouncement of Death.

-An agency must adopt and enforce a written policy on pronouncement of death if that function is carried out by an agency registered nurse.
-The policy must be in compliance with the Health and Safety Code, §671.001 (concerning Determination of Death and Autopsy Reports).
+An agency must adopt and enforce a written policy on pronouncement of death, if that function is carried out by an agency RN.
+The policy must comply with Health and Safety Code, §671.001 (relating to Standard Used in Determining Death).

 §558.303.
 Standards for Possession of Sterile Water or Saline, Certain Vaccines or Tuberculin, and Certain Dangerous Drugs.

-An agency that possesses sterile water or saline, certain vaccines or tuberculin, or certain dangerous drugs as specified by this section must comply with the provisions of this section.
+An agency that possesses sterile water or saline, certain vaccines or tuberculin, or certain dangerous drugs, as specified by this section, must comply with the provisions of this section.

 (1) Possession of sterile water or saline.
-An agency or its employees who are registered nurses or licensed vocational nurses may purchase, store, or transport for the purpose of administering to their home health or hospice clients under physician's orders:
+An agency or its employees, who are RNs or LVNs, may purchase, store, or transport for the purpose of administering to their home health or hospice clients under physician's orders:

 (A) sterile water for injection and irrigation; and